philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 There's also a sketch of a python version using some interesting string tricks that I haven't really thought through below.

+- The "egraph" is a rewrite system defined as a map from lhs ground terms to rhs ground terms
+- `find` runs the rewrite system to reduce to a canonical form
+- `union` reduces it's two terms and then sets the larger to the smaller in the map
+- `canon` reduces the values in the map and finds nontrivial overlaps in the keys and renormalizes them to a fixed point.

 ```ocaml
 #use "topfind";;
 #require "logtk";;